JasonInd/ChatGPT-DiscordBot/README.md

 Aimed to be as simple as possible so that people can set it up and modify on their own with ease.

 > **Warning**
-> #### 2023-02-12 Update: Uploaded versions for multiple options for everyone!
-I Recommend using bot.py or bot2.py but please let me know if you have any issues!
-> #### 2023-02-10 Update: Currently switched to EdgeGPT, doesn't require OpenAI API key and is free but may be buggy as it is in beta.
+> #### 2023-02-14 Update: Only versions for V1 chatGPT - works well so far I recommend using bot.py.
+EdgeGPT requires beta access account to work.
+Removed browser required bot.
 > #### 2023-02-09 Update: ChatGPT is unstable, lots of server overload and problems right now.

 All versions are currently completely free - that is you will still be able to generate replies regardless of how many tokens you have.
 This will most likely be fixed on full release of the official API.